 When designing a network, a lot of things should be considered.
 What will you be using this network for?
 How many users will be on the network?
 How far will this network reach (a home, small office, large warehouse, or even a multi-site deployment)?
 Will VoIP (Voice) be utilized?
 Are there servers, remote connections, or other specific applications needing to be used on this network?
 All of these questions will help lay the ground work for what your network should begin to look like.
 This planning phase can help select the components of a network, the general overall design of where equipment should be located, how it’ll communicate with each other, and the roles each item will play within your network.

 More-so than ever before, wireless networking is the way most people are accustomed to connecting to a network – although this is not always the best solution.
-While wired networks are far superior from a reliability, speed, and security standpoint, they are not always possible, so it’s critical that these aspects are addressed when building your wireless deployment.
+While wired networks are far superior from a reliability, speed, and security standpoint – but they are not always possible so it’s critical that these aspects are addressed when building your wireless deployment.

 Did you know that even a password protected WiFi Network can be cracked in under a minute, without you even knowing it?
 We can help protect you from such attacks, and keep your wireless networks secure.